Clarity-Digital-Twin/brain-go-brrr/TUEV_DIVERGENCE_ANALYSIS.md

 ## The Fix: Two Options

 ### Option 1: Match EEGPT Exactly (Recommended)
-1. Pre-extract 5-second segments around events at 200Hz
+1. Pre-extract 5-second segments around annotated events at 200 Hz (tmin=-2s, tmax=+3s around event).
-2. Convert to bipolar montage
+2. Use the TUH referential “-REF” channel set with the reference ordering; do not convert to bipolar (reference conversion is present but commented out).
-3. Balance classes during extraction
+3. Keep unweighted CrossEntropy with label_smoothing=0.1; no explicit class balancing required when using event-only segments and subject-level splits.
-4. Save as pickle files
+4. Store segments in a safe cache format (prefer `.pt` tensors with torch.save) alongside a META/index; exact pickles are not required for parity.
-5. Use their exact training code
+5. Train with warmup and layer decay as in the reference (e.g., warmup_epochs≈5, layer_decay≈0.9, batch_size 64–100), targeting 20×1000 model input (with a 23→20 learned channel conv if needed).

 ### Option 2: Redefine the Problem
 1. Acknowledge we're doing temporal event detection (harder)